-Local young men will have the opportunity to talk “man-to-man” about issues of sexuality as they take part in a daylong workshop sponsored by the Epsilon Upsilon Lambda and Theta Tau Chapters of Alpha Phi Alpha Fraternity, Inc. Project Alpha will be held Saturday, Jan.
-27 at the Mott Community College Workforce Development Center located at 709 North Saginaw Street in Flint.
+Local young men will have the opportunity to talk “man-to-man” about issues of sexuality as they take part in a daylong workshop sponsored by the Epsilon Upsilon Lambda and Theta Tau Chapters of Alpha Phi Alpha Fraternity, Inc. Project Alpha will be held on Saturday, March 9, 2019, at the Mott Community College, Workforce Development Center, located at 709 North Saginaw Street in the City of Flint.
 The workshop will be conducted from 9:30 a.m. to 2:30 p.m.

 Project Alpha is a national program, designed to help young men make better and more informed choices about their sexual behavior.
 Since 1980, Alpha Phi Alpha Fraternity, Inc. and the March of Dimes have been working together to help young men make the right decisions about the complex issues surrounding sex.
 This is a unique mentoring program, which offers African-American men as positive role models for the next generation.